Floydlang/floyd/docs/floyd_speak.md

 ## encode_json()

-Pack a JSON value to a JSON script string, ready to write to a file, send via protocol etc.
+Pack a JSON value to a JSON script string, ready to write to a file, send via protocol etc. The string is unescaped.

 	string encode_json(json_value v)

 The result is a valid JSON script string that can be handed to another system to be unpacked.

-##### JSON data shapes, escaping

-Notice that the string is *unescaped* - it contains the quotation character an so on.
-This is fine for storing it in a file or other use that supports the full 8 bit characters, but you cannot use it directly inside a URL or store it as a value in another JSON or paste it into the source code of most programming languages.
-Floyd has special support for unescaped JSON literals.

-These are the different shapes a JSON can have in Floyd:

-- Floyd value: a normal Floyd value - struct or a vector or a number etc.

-- json\_value: data is JSON compatible, stored in the 7 different value types supported by json\_value.
-It holds one JSON value or a JSON object or a JSON array, that in turn can hold other json\_value:s.

-- JSON-script string: JSON data encoded as a string of characters, as stored in a text file.

-	Example string: {"name":"John", "age":31, "city":"New York"}

-- Escaped string: the string is prepared to be stuffed in some more restricted format, like inside a parameter in a URL, as a string-literal inside another JSON or inside a REST command.

-	Example string: {\"name\":\"John\", \"age\":31, \"city\":\"New York\"}

-Different destinations have different limitations on characters and may need different escaping -- this is not really a JSON-related issue.

 ???
 Rename to jsonvalue_to_script()

 ## decode_json()

 Make a new Floyd JSON value from a JSON-script string.
 If the string is malformed, exceptions will be thrown.
+The string is unescaped.

 	json_value decode_json(string s)